How to Make Hollandaise Sauce – a step-by-step tutorial that teaches you how to make this classic French mother sauce!

 - 1/8 teaspoon ground cayenne pepper

 - pinch of ground black pepper

-- Whisk together egg yolks and lemon juice until double/triple in volume.
+- Whisk together egg yolks and lemon juice until the texture is creamy and they have almost doubled in volume.

-- Melt butter in small saucepan; let simmer or “cook” for 5 or more minutes or until it gives off a strong, nutty aroma.
+- Melt butter in small saucepan; let simmer for 4-5 minutes or until it gives off a strong, nutty aroma.

 - Place yolk mixture in metal mixing bowl over another larger saucepan with water at the bottom and place over medium heat; ensure bottom of mixing bowl isn’t touching the water.